Batarang: Video games

 The Batarang was a primary weapon in Batman: The Caped Crusader.
 It was used to climb and swing in Batman: The Movie.

 Batman: Vengeance features regular and electrified batarangs as throwing weapons.

 Lego Batman: The Video Game features batarangs (in two different colors), which can be used by four characters; Batman & Batgirl (black and yellow), and Robin & Nightwing (red and green).

 In the Batman Begins video game, Batarangs were only used to interact with the environment, in order to scare henchmen.

-The Game Boy Batman game allowed the collection and use of up to 3 Batarangs that could be thrown simultaneously.
+The Game Boy Batman game allowed the collection and use of up to three Batarangs that could be thrown simultaneously.

+In the fighting game Injustice: Gods Among Us and the sequel, Injustice 2, Batman is equipped with Batarangs, which he can throw at his opponents.

+Batman uses Batarangs as throwing weapons in Justice League: Cosmic Chaos.